 The 10 best Dublin churches for live music

-The intimacy of a church combined with the tinkling of voices in perfect harmony has a way of collectively tapping into our souls.
+The intimacy of a church combined with the chime of voices in perfect harmony has a way of collectively tapping into our souls.

 Here are 10 sacred spaces where music is a regular feature of weekly services.

 St Stephen’s Church (Pepper Canister Church), Mount Street

 Known to most Dubs as the "Pepper Canister Church" due to its instantly recognisable canister-shaped tower, St Stephen’s Church dates from 1824 and is the last of the city’s Georgian places of worship built by the Church of Ireland.
 A prime location at the top of Mount Street overlooked by an elegant row of Georgian houses, William Butler Years and Oscar Wilde were regular attendees at services that attracted Dublin’s genteel classes.
 These days, it’s better known as a year-round music venue, hosting everything from traditional sessions to performances by the likes of Hozier, Brian Kennedy and the Dublin City Choral Union.

 What St Ann’s Church lacks in size it more than makes up for in history.
 It’s known for its beautiful gothic architecture, wood carvings, Victorian stained-glass windows and an original bread shelf built in 1723 filled with ‘daily bread’ for anyone who chooses to receive it.
 It’s also where Bram Stoker married Oscar Wilde’s ex-girlfriend, Florence Balcombe, in 1878.
 The Sunday service at 11am includes a full choir and the church is always popular for its lunchtime recitals and evening concerts.